TUTORIALS & ADVICE

 Preventive measures

-• Seal the sanded areas well with primer.
+• Seal the sanded areas with primer.

 • Dry the primer thoroughly in accordance with the data sheet.